cruise-automation/fwanalyzer/Readme.md

 The `FsType` (filesystem type) field selects the backend that is used to access the files in the image.
 The supported options for FsType are:

-- `dirfs`: to read files from a directory on the host running fwanalyzer (supported FsTypeOptions are: N/A)
+- `dirfs`: to read files from a directory on the host running fwanalyzer, supports Capabilities (supported FsTypeOptions are: N/A)
 - `extfs`: to read ext2/3/4 filesystem images (supported FsTypeOptions are: `selinux`)
 - `squashfs`: to read SquashFS filesystem images (supported FsTypeOptions are: N/A)
 - `ubifs`: to read UBIFS filesystem images (supported FsTypeOptions are: N/A)